I find it very fascinating that it’s possible to make money with unique hustles.

 I never planned on creating the Staging Diva Training Program.
 I loved decorating and was happy to run my own thriving home staging and redesign business.

 After being featured on CNNMoney, HGTV, and numerous magazines and newspapers, I started getting hundreds of emails from struggling home stagers asking how I was so successful.

 Everyone wanted to know my “secret.”

 That’s when I realized no one was teaching the business of home staging.
-Perhaps because most courses were taught by people who had never actually had a successful home staging business.
+Perhaps because most courses were taught by people who never actually had a successful home staging business.

-So I created the Staging Diva Home Staging Business Training Program which has grown considerably since 2005 to thousands of students all over the world who have learned all my staging business secrets and are now applying the business model I’ve created.
+So I created the Staging Diva Home Staging Business Training Program, which has grown considerably since 2005 to thousands of students all over the world who have learned all my staging business secrets and are now applying the business model I’ve created.

 I’m inspired by their successes every day, and that they’re able to show their own children and grandchildren that it’s possible to build an amazing career around your passion.

 What exactly is home staging and how is it different from decorating or interior redesign?